A massive list of top places to see in Tenerife by car – in the South or North of the beautiful Canary Island.

 4. Masca & the Teno mountains

 Getting a bit off the beaten paths is always a good idea.
 Now, on Tenerife that is a bit more difficult because almost all parts of the Islands have been “discovered” by an endless horde of social media affectionates.
-The very East of the island is, however, quite a bit quieter.
+The very West of the island is, however, quite a bit quieter.

 Taking the car and driving through the fantastic Teno mountains will be very rewarding.
 The winding roads will take you from one spectacular view-point to the next.
 Truly, you will want to stop for a photo every 500 meters!